github/docs/content/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage.md

 {% ifversion ghes %}

-{% tip %}
+> [!NOTE]

-**Note:** Before trying to push a large file to {% data variables.product.product_name %}, make sure that you've enabled {% data variables.large_files.product_name_short %} on your enterprise.
+> Before trying to push a large file to {% data variables.product.product_name %}, make sure that you've enabled {% data variables.large_files.product_name_short %} on your enterprise.
 For more information, see "[AUTOTITLE](/admin/user-management/managing-repositories-in-your-enterprise/configuring-git-large-file-storage-for-your-enterprise)."

-{% endtip %}

 {% endif %}